Visiting or Living in Finland as a Catholic

 2.2.
 Religious education for children

 In Finland, children start to attend school in the year during which they turn seven years.
-Before that, they may attend daycare, and most will go to kindergarten the year prior to starting school.
-According to the law, all school children can have education in their own religion at school, if there are at least three children that request it in the whole city or town organising school teaching.
+Before that, they may attend daycare, and most will go to kindergarten/pre-school the year prior to starting school.
+According to the law, all school children can have education in their own religion at school, if there are at least three children that request it in the whole city or town organizing school teaching.

-It is very important for parents to remember to make this wish known to the school before the school starts, and, if problems arise, to contact the local parish or the Education Centre of the Diocese as soon as possible.
+It is very important for parents to remember to make this wish known to the school before the school starts, and, if problems arise, to contact the local parish or the Education Department of the Diocese as soon as possible.

-The Education Centre is a Diocesan organ that prepares and publishes teaching materials for schools; it also gives training to teachers of Catholic religion and organises substitute classes for those children who do not participate in religious education in their own school.
-The law does not require teachers of a religion personally to belong to that religion.
+The Education Department is a Diocesan organ that prepares and publishes teaching materials for schools; it also gives training to teachers of Catholic religion, and supports education activities in parishes.

 2.3.
 Particular activities in the Diocese